Yomano/yomano/README.md

 You should have now a `index.js`, `license`, `package.json` files and a `source` folder.

 Put your template files inside the source folder.
-Rename then as bellow and insert the template tags.
+Rename them as bellow and insert the template tags.

 Edit `index.js` as needed (in many cases you don't even need), and you are done.